 Note that regular citizens have little say in any of this.
 That is most certainly a challenge.

 I believe in democracy.
-When most of the people want to change our laws or constitution, then their collective opinion should carry the day.
+When most of the people want to change our constitution, then their collective opinion should carry the day.
 At the same time, popular opinion should not be just a temporary infatuation with an idea or politician; rather, the collective, considered opinion of the citizenry, taken over time, should determine our collective course.

 This amendment replaces Article V of the Constitution.

 Section 1.
 Proposing a Constitutional Amendment